Safe-Surfer/SafeSurfer-Desktop/TRANSLATING.md

 In `assets/translations`, you can create a locale file of the language you speak to translate the app.

 ## How do I start?
-1. Copy `assets/translations/en.json` into a new file (with the letters of your locale for the name ... i.e: ja for japanese, fr for french, es for spanish) in the same directory.
+1. Copy `assets/translations/en.json` into a new file (with the letters of your locale language name for the name of the JSON file ... i.e: ja for japanese, fr for french, es for spanish) in the same directory.
 2. Start translating the data in the second data field of the JSON file.

 Before: